pgbouncer/pgbouncer/doc/config.md

 ### query_timeout

 Queries running longer than that are canceled.
-This should be used only with slightly smaller server-side statement_timeout, to apply only for network problems. [seconds]
+This should be used only with a slightly smaller server-side `statement_timeout`, to apply only for network problems. [seconds]

 Default: 0.0 (disabled)